 If you earned credit card rewards by spending money, then no, these rewards aren't taxable.
 Generally, if you are earning cash back on a percentage of your purchases, for tax purposes the money you get back is considered a rebate or discount, so that is not taxable.
 However, if you earn a bonus without spending anything, you may need to report that bonus as income as it isn't tied in any way to spending.
 Because credit card companies almost always require you to meet some sort of spend threshold before earning a bonus though, this situation is very rare.
 Occasionally though, there will be some sort of bonus offer where you can earn a bonus just for being approved for the card.
 So, in those rare situations, it's important to take into consideration the tax implications that bonus could have.
 Also, if you have a business card, since the purchases you make are tax deductible, any cash back that you receive on those purchases could reduce the amount of the deduction you are allowed to write off.

-For further information, please see our guide to credit cards and taxes
+For further information, please see our guide to credit cards and taxes.

 To see the rates and fees for the American Express cards featured in this post, please visit the following links: CardName (See Rates and Fees)

-For Capital One products listed on this page, some of the above benefits are provided by Visa® or Mastercard® and may vary by product.
+For Capital One products listed on this page, some of the benefits may be provided by Visa® or Mastercard® and may vary by product.
 See the respective Guide to Benefits for details, as terms and exclusions apply.